 Corporate Governance: Top 4 Board Evaluation Findings

-Here are the four most common findings from our Board evaluation work over the past ten years:
+Here are the four most common findings from our Board evaluation work:

-1. Directors seldom share a common understanding of the Board’s role.
+1. Many Directors lack a common understanding of the Board’s role.

-2. Directors seldom share a common understanding of the organization’s mission.
+2. Directors lack a common understanding of the organization’s mission.

-Mission defines what an organization does and how it does it.
+Mission defines who an organization serves and how.
 For Directors to oversee organizational risk and strategy, they must be clear what the organization’s mission is.
 Yet it’s very common to find that most Directors cannot describe a common understanding of the organization’s mission.
 Again, good corporate governance is impossible when this happens.
 It’s like coaching a team that doesn’t have game plan.

 3. Board composition is too narrow.